Last updated November, 2025

 The UAE Are (Mostly) Tax-Free

-Many expats are attracted by the tax-free policy, but this does not mean there are no taxes at all.
+Many expats are drawn to the UAE for its tax advantages, but it’s important to understand the details — “tax-free” does not mean there are no taxes at all.

 Relocation to the UAE